JiepengLab/ML-4360/Note/Note_03_Structure_from_Motion.md

 > To infer 3D-information from a collection of (2D) images, it is important to know the intrinsics and extrinsics of the camera setup.

-The process of **finding the intrinsic and extrinsic parameters** is konwn as **camera calibration**.
+The process of **finding the intrinsic and extrinsic parameters** is known as **camera calibration**.
 Most commonly, a known calibration target is used, such as an image or a checkerboard.

 - First, this target is **captured in different poses**.
 ![Camera Calibration](./pics/03_pics/03_Camera_Calibration.png)